mem48/geocompr/main.md

 <!--
 us states data
-1. pop density by state
+1. pop density
-2. change in time of income/pop
+2. change in time of pop
 3. area into mln of km2
 4. rename columns
 5. rename column